-You play an exciting role in giving your girls opportunities to practice the five skills in a girl-led, cooperative setting.
+You play an exciting role in giving your girls opportunities to practice the five skills as they learn how to think like entrepreneurs in a girl-led setting.
 Some of the things you'll do include:

-• Get girls excited about the opportunities to support her troop (but allowing her participation to be voluntary).

-- Support both competitive and apprehensive cookie bosses, helping all your girls set meaningful goals for themselves. - Fostering partnerships with each girl's family to ensure cookie season success, whatever that may look like for her.
-Check out the Creating Cookie Success and Coaching Your Budding Businesswoman resources that will help you build a positive partnership with girls and families.
+- Getting girls excited about the opportunities to support her troop (but allowing her participation to be voluntary). - Supporting both competitive and apprehensive cookie bosses, helping all your girls set meaningful goals for themselves. - Fostering partnerships with each girl's family to ensure cookie season success, whatever that may look like for her.
+The Creating Cookie Success and Coaching Your Budding Businesswoman resources will help you build a positive partnership with girls and families, and the Cookie Entrepreneur Family pin is designed to help families support girls' growth at home.

-Not only can girls sell individually, both in-person and using the online tools provided by each vendor, they can also participate in group booth sales during the cookie product programs.
-Your local council has additional guidance and processes to market and ensure every booth is in a safe and appropriate location for girls.
+Not only can girls sell individually, both in person and with the online tools provided by each vendor, they can also participate in group booth sales during product programs.
+Your local council has additional guidance and processes to market booths and ensure they are situated in safe and appropriate locations for girls

 As your girls grow, your role will evolve from a hands-on one to providing oversight and support where needed.
-No matter their ages, remember that volunteers and parents/caregivers do not sell the product.
+No matter your girls' ages, remember that volunteers and parents/caregivers do not sell the product.
 Your role is to encourage your girls and let their entrepreneurial spirit soar.
 Learning by doing is exactly how your girls develop the business savvy and communication skills that will empower them to reach any goals they set for themselves.